nodejs/TSC/TSC-Charter.md

 For all votes, a simple majority of all TSC members for, or against, the issue wins.
 A TSC member may choose to participate in any vote through abstention.

-Note that, in addition to requiring a simple majority vote of the TSC, all changes to this charter are also subject to approval from the CPC.
+All changes to this charter must be approved by the CPC.

 ## Section 8.
 Project Roles